How To Prepare Your Chicken Coop For Winter

 Bonus Tip #4.
 Stop Boredom

-Bored checks are just also at risk of health concerns and for that reason, I like to have things to help keep my chickens from getting bored in the winter.
-You can tie up heads of cabbage for them to munch on, poke holes in an empty water bottle and fill with chicken scratch that they can toss around, or hang a chicken swing inside of your coop.
+Bored checks are also at risk of health concerns, and for that reason, I like to have things to help keep my chickens from getting bored in the winter.
+You can tie up heads of cabbage for them to munch on, poke holes in an empty water bottle and fill it with chicken scratch that they can toss around, or hang a chicken swing inside your coop.

 I love watching the hens in a freshly cleaned coop.
-They really love to check things out and chat with each other commenting here and there on the sparkle and shine.
+They love to check things out and chat with each other, commenting here and there on the sparkle and shine. 🙂

-Keeping a cleaned coop is the easiest way to ensure not only the health of your birds but also large healthy eggs to enjoy all winter long.
+Keeping a clean coop is the easiest way to ensure the health of your birds and large healthy eggs to enjoy all winter.

 More Chicken Resources: